cyberstizz/cyberstizz/README.md

 - [Squint: A Structure for Success](https://github.com/cyberstizz/SquintV2.git) - A web app to track and achieve personal goals systematically.

 ### Education
-- Graduated from Full Stack Software Development Bootcamp
+- Studied @ Per Scholas - Full Stack Software Development Bootcamp 2020
-- Relevant certifications in JavaScript, React, and ASP.NET
+- Studied @ The Institute Of Audio Research - Audio Enineering 2005

 I'm always open to new opportunities and exciting projects.
 Feel free to reach out to me for collaboration or any development-related discussions.
 Let's build amazing things together! 😊